View on GitHub

 License

-MIT License - See the LICENSE file for details
+MIT License - Refer to the LICENSE file for details.

 The English README.md is automatically generated by GitHub Actions using Gemini’s translation based on README.ja.md.